 What if you fall among cutthroats like Spencer W. Kimball did?

 Spencer W. Kimball former apostle and President of the Church of Jesus Christ of Latterday Saints.
 In early 1950, at age 55, Kimball, who had never smoked or used tobacco, began experiencing persistent hoarseness and, after a physical examination, underwent abiopsy of a white spot in his throat.
 The biopsy caused some brief voice impairment, and indicated that Kimball had a throat infection but not cancer.
-In late 1956, Kimball’s hoarseness returned, coupled with occasional bleeding in the back of his throat.
 Kimball’s physician sent him to New York City to meet with Dr. Hayes Martin (1892–1977), an expert on cancers of the head and neck.
 Martin performed another biopsy, which indicated “borderline malignancy“, and in early 1957 Martin recommended immediate surgery.
 Kimball had neglected to seek approval from church president David O. McKay regarding his 1957 biopsy, a procedure which in the 1950s could itself cause permanent vocal damage.
 He felt that as an apostle he should have sought McKay’s approval before undergoing surgical procedures which could render him incapable of fulfilling apostolic duties.
-McKay stated that he believed Kimball could still serve as an apostle even if he underwent a complete laryngectomy, and advised him to go forward with the procedure.
-Martin subsequently surgically removed one of Kimball’s vocal cords After several weeks of enforced silence, Kimball slowly recovered, and by November 1957 was allowed by his physician to resume speaking in public.
+McKay stated that he believed Kimball could still serve as an apostle even if he underwent a complete laryngectomyvocal cords and half of the other, leaving him barely able to speak above a hoarse whisper.
+After several weeks of enforced silence, Kimball slowly recovered, and by November 1957 was allowed by his physician to resume speaking in public.
 Kimball’s voice remained raspy throughout the rest of his life, and he usually wore an ear-mounted microphone to help magnify his voice, even when speaking at normal microphone-equipped pulpits.

 Diana tells of a (singer) woman’s surgery and the results: